Jolly Roger: Green flags

 A plain green flag used by Peter Harris.

-Described by George Roberts after his capture by Edward Low: “After which, [Low] ordered a Consultation Signal to be made, which was their Green Trumpeter, as they called him, hoisted at the Mizen-Peek: It was a green silk flag, with a yellow figure of a man blowing a Trumpet on it.”
+Described by George Roberts after his capture by Edward Low: "After which, [Low] ordered a Consultation Signal to be made, which was their Green Trumpeter, as they called him, hoisted at the Mizen-Peek: It was a green silk flag, with a yellow figure of a man blowing a Trumpet on it."

 Striped flags

 A pirate flag used by Richard Sawkins, described as "a red Flag striped with yellow...".

 A flag used by Edmund Cooke, described as "red Colours striped with yellow, with a Hand and Sword for his devise".

 White flags

 Interpretation of the pirate flag of Olivier "La Buse" Levasseur, described as a "white ensign with a figure of a dead man spread in it"; one of the few mentions of a black-on-white Jolly Roger flag.

-Another flag of Olivier Levesseur, described as a "Death’s head in black in ye middle of a white ensign."
+Another flag of Olivier Levesseur, described as a "Death's head in black in ye middle of a white ensign."

 Flag of buccaneer Edward Davis, described in Burney's History of the Buccaneers (1816): "as he was furnished with a French commission, and France was still at war with Spain, he carried aloft a white flag, in which was painted a hand and sword."

 The pirate flag of John Rackham, described as a "white pendant".
+Likely was a flag already on the William when it was stolen.

-Flag of an unknown pirate crew, described as “a white Pendant at the Topmast-Head, with a naked Man and a Sword in his Hand” and "a white Streamer in the Top-mast, with a naked Man brandishing a Sword".
+Flag of an unknown pirate crew, described as "a white Pendant at the Topmast-Head, with a naked Man and a Sword in his Hand" and "a white Streamer in the Top-mast, with a naked Man brandishing a Sword".